DIY Halloween Cloche: Unique Halloween Decor for Your Home

 • Practice first.
 It’s always a good idea to have a plan before you start gluing.
 Roughly position your components on the base of the cloche, playing around with the arrangement until you like the way it looks.
 Also, make sure everything fits neatly under the lid of the cloche.

-Assemble the cloche:
+Assemble the Cloche:

 1. Using a glue gun, glue the driftwood and tiny plastic fittonia container to the base of the cloche.
 Create drama by angling the pieces and leaving a space to frame the hooded skeleton.